DCSIL-summer-course/react-app/Readme.md

 , document.getElementById('root'));
 ```

 Using `Provider` will help to automatically inject the app's state object into each component.
+At this point there should be no errors in your console - if there are please double check your code and the error!

 ## Creating Our Reducer Function

 Create a new folder in `src` called `reducers`.
 In `reducers` create a file called `pic-size.jsx` - this will hold your reducer.
-The reducer is a function that takes two parameters, a `picSize` number and an `action` object.
-If `action.type` is `'INCREASE_SIZE'` then we want to returned incremented `picSize` by 10.
-If it's `'DECREASE_SIZE'` then we decrement by 10.
+The reducer is a function that takes two parameters, state and an action object.
+In our current reducer state will be `picSize`, a number.
+If `action.type` is `'INCREASE_SIZE'` then we want to return  `picSize + 10`.
+If it's `'DECREASE_SIZE'` then we `picSize - 10`.

 if `picSize` is undefined return `250`, the default value.
-If the action is not recognized returned `picSize`.
+If the action is not recognized return `picSize`.

 Try and create the pic size reducer on your own, below is the cheat.